Bort-Millipede/OSCP-Handbook/Buffer Overflows/README.md

 ## Generic procedure (Windows or Linux)
 * Identify vulnerable input field and payload length that causes overflow (Fuzzing)
-* Calculate offsets
+* Identify offsets
-* Calculate bad characters
+* Detect bad characters
-* Identify jump instruction and jump address
+* Identify jump instruction opcode and usable return address
 * Generate shellcode
 * Exploit!

 ## Buffer Overflow Tips
-* 0x00 is usually a bad character, because it serves as a string terminator in programming languages vulnerable to buffer overflows (C/C++).
+* 0x00 is usually a bad character, because it often serves as a string terminator in programming languages vulnerable to buffer overflows (C/C++).
 * Return Addresses CANNOT contain bad characters (which is why the Return Address is identified after detecting bad characters).
 * Confusing debugger errors encountered during bad character detection likely indicate a bad character.
 * Shellcode will almost always be generated with the ```EXITFUNC=thread``` option.
-* Some vulnerable programs/services will crash from buffer overflows, regardless of how much preparation is done during exploit development.
+* Some vulnerable programs/services will always crash from buffer overflow conditions, regardless of how much preparation/compensation is done during exploit development.

 ## pattern_create.rb